PaAno: Patch-Based Representation Learning for Time-Series Anomaly Detection: Implementation Details

 The patch encoder $f_\theta$ was a 1D-CNN consisting of four 1D convolutional layers with kernel sizes $[7, 5, 3, 3]$ and channel dimensions $[128, 256, 128, 64]$, each followed by batch normalization and a ReLU activation.
 A global average pooling layer was applied after the final convolutional layer to obtain a 64-dimensional patch embedding.
 The projection head $g_\theta$ was a two-layer MLP with ReLU activation in the first layer.
 Both layers had a dimensionality of 256.
 The classification head $c_\theta$ was a one-layer MLP with sigmoid activation.

 We adopted instance normalization~\citep{kim2022revin} following a widely used convention in recent time-series anomaly detection~\citep{yang2023dcdetector,wu2025catch} and forecasting methods~\citep{jin2024timellm,wang2024rdlinear}.
-For the hyperparameters, the maximum offset $r$ for defining positive patches was set to 2, and the margin $\delta$ for the triplet loss was set to 0.5.
+For the hyperparameters, the maximum offset $r$ for defining positive patches was set to 2, and the margin $\delta$ for the triplet loss was set to 0.1.
+The triplet loss was divided by 10 during training.
 The number of per-anchor random patches $U$ was set to 5.
-The model was trained for 200 iterations using the AdamW optimizer with a minibatch size $M$ of 512 and a weight decay of 1e$-$4.
+The model was trained for 100 iterations using the AdamW optimizer with a minibatch size $M$ of 512 and a weight decay of 1e$-$4.
 The learning rate was decayed to one-tenth of its initial value using a cosine annealing scheduler.
 The pretext loss weight $\lambda$ was linear decayed from 1 to 0 during the first 20 iterations and fixed at 0 thereafter.
 The memory bank size was set to $10\%$ of the original patch set $\mathcal{P}$.
 The number of nearest neighbors $k$ in the anomaly scoring function was set to 3.
 The patch size $w$ and initial learning rate were explored from $\{32, 64, 96\}$ and $\{1\text{e}{-3}, 1\text{e}{-4}, 1\text{e}{-5}\}$, respectively, based on VUS-PR performance on the Tuning split of the TSB-AD benchmark.
-A patch size of 64 and a learning rate of $1\text{e}{-4}$ were selected for TSB-AD-U, and 96 and $1\text{e}{-4}$ for TSB-AD-M.
+A patch size of 96 and a learning rate of $1\text{e}{-4}$ were selected for both TSB-AD-U and TSB-AD-M.

 Experiments were conducted using an NVIDIA RTX 2080Ti GPU with 11GB of memory.
 Each experiment was repeated 10 times with different random seeds, and the average results are reported.